CompEng0001/mdbook-qr/README.md

 It produces a PNG image during the build and replaces `{{QR_CODE}}` markers in chapters with an `<img>` tag pointing to the generated QR code.

+Read the documentation [here](https://compeng0001.github.io/mdbook-qr), to see the actual examples in action.

 ---

 ## Features